QuantEcon/lecture-source-py/rst_files/python_advanced_features.rst

 For example, every time we import a module, Python creates a namespace for that module

-To see this in action, suppose we write a script ``math2.py`` like this
+To see this in action, suppose we write a script ``math2.py`` with a single line

 .. code-block:: python3

-    # Filename: math2.py
+    %%file math2.py
     pi = 'foobar'

 Now we start the Python interpreter and import it

 .. code-block:: python3
-    :class: no-execute

     import math2